 Learn ways to reduce your waste and pollution on the farm:

-Go to 'For farming' section to learn how to reduce waste and pollution
+Go to 'Farm management' section to learn how to reduce waste and pollution

 There are lots of ways your community can get involved in helping to reduce greenhouse gas emissions and the effects of climate change.